Preparing Your Child for School: Communication Skills That Matter

 Building Literacy Skills: The Academic Foundation

 One of the strongest predictors for how children will fare in school is whether they can understand story structure.
-Can your child retell a story by telling you what happened at the beginning, in the middle and at the end?
+Can your child retell a story by telling you what happened at the beginning, in the middle and in the end?

 Can they forecast the next few moves?
-These same narrative abilities directly apply to reading comprehension, writing skills and even subjects like history or science.
+These same narrative abilities apply directly to reading comprehension, writing skills, and even subjects like history or science.

 When to Seek Support: Recognising the Signs